Reception at 6:30 | Remarks and Discussion at 7:15

 But the consequences of identity politics aren’t merely political; they seek to weaken the moral fabric of society.
 As Claremont scholar William Voegeli explains in a recent issue of the Claremont Review of Books:

 Identitarianism is not just imprudent but morally wrong in reducing identity to subjective reactions to victimhood, and rejecting equal treatment under the law in favor of 'sliding scales’ that are subject to infinite adjustments and flagrant manipulations.
 Understanding that the defeats caused by this identity illiberalism are deserved, not noble, is necessary before going on to address productively the Democratic and American challenge of refining and clarifying the basis on which a heterogeneous nation can cohere and sustain its republic.

-This distinguished panel will examine the political and moral threat of identity politics and the means necessary to reinstate and protect the motto on which our republic stands: e pluribus unum.
+This distinguished panel examined the political and moral threat of identity politics and the means necessary to reinstate and protect the motto on which our republic stands: e pluribus unum.

 Charles Kesler, Editor, Claremont Review of Books; Senior Fellow, The Claremont Institute; Professor, Claremont McKenna College

 Mark Lilla, Professor, Columbia University; Author, The Once and Future Liberal: After Identity Politics